RasaHQ/rasa/docs/core/knowledge-bases.rst

 The data you will use to answer the user's request comes from a knowledge base.
 A knowledge base can be used to store complex data structures.
 We suggest you get started by using the ``InMemoryKnowledgeBase``.
-Once you want to start working with a large amount of data, you can switch to a :ref:`custom_knowledge_base`.
+Once you want to start working with a large amount of data, you can switch to a custom knowledge base (see :ref:`custom_knowledge_base`).
 To initialize an ``InMemoryKnowledgeBase`` you need to provide the data in a json file.

 Let's take a look at an example: